adamw/website/content/blog/2009-02-04-jsr308-checkers-maven2-plugin.md

     &lt;/build&gt;</p></div>
     ";}
 categories:
-  - Java
-  - jsr308
-  - Typestate
+  - java
-  - Uncategorized
+  - static analysis

 ---
 I&#8217;ve written a prototype [JSR308 Checkers][1] Maven2 plugin.
 You can use the plugin to run any checker on the sources of your module(s).